-5 Article 85 - Paragraphs (2) and (3) Employee Incentives The Company shall establish programs for developing and encouraging the participation and performance of the Company's employees.
+5 Article 85 - Paragraphs (2) and (3) The Company shall establish programs for developing and encouraging the participation and performance of the Company's employees.
 The programs shall particularly include the following: 2) establishing a scheme for granting Company shares or a percentage of the Company's profits and pension programs for employees, and setting up an independent fund for such program; 3) establishing social organizations for the benefit of the Company's employees.
-These two items were not implemented in 2020 as there was no need to establish sucl schemes, programs and social organizations 6 Article 87 Social Responsibility The Ordinary General Assembly, based on the Board's recommendation, shall establish a policy that guarantees a balance between its objectives and those of the community, for purposes of developing the social and economic conditions of the community. section, Zain KSA participated in variou activities during the year under the supervision of the Executive Management.
-This article wi 7 Article 88 Currently the Executive Management undertakes this responsibility and this article will be implemented in the future.
+These two items were not implemented in 2020 as there was no need to establish such schemes, programs and social organizations.
+6 Article 87 Social Responsibility The Ordinary General Assembly, based on the Board's recommendation, shall establish a policy that guarantees a balance between its objectives and those of the community, for purposes of developing the social and economic conditions of the community.
+As outlined in the Corporate Sustainability section, Zain KSA participated in various activities during the year under the supervision of the Executive Management.
+This article will be implemented in the future.
+7 Article 88 Social Initiatives The Board shall establish programs and determine the necessary methods for proposing social initiatives by the Company.
+Currently the Executive Management undertakes this responsibility and this article will be implemented in the future.
 8 Article 95 committee, it shall assign to it the competences stipulated in Article (94) of CMA CG Regulations.
 Such committee shall oversee any matters relating to the implementation of governance, and shall The Board of Directors did not establish a Corporate Governance Committee during the year as there was no need to establish a dedicated committee to perform the competences outlined in Article (94) of the regulations.
 However, the Corporate Governance Department is undertaking such responsibilities.